 rows_minus_one, columns_minus_one: specify the number of rows of image tiles, and the number of image tiles per row.
 The value is one less than the number of rows or columns respectively.
 Image tiles enclosed in extents populate the top row first, followed by the second row and following rows, in the order of extents.

-New disparity adjustment information property
+New stereo related signaling

 Add the following new subclause after subclause 6.5.37: